grafana/agent/docs/configuration-reference.md

   # The following settings are only used if they are enabled by specifying them in enabled_collectors

+  # Configuration for Exchange Mail Server
   [exchange: <exchange_config>]

+  # Configuration for the IIS web server
   [iis: <iis_config>]

+  # Configuration for reading metrics from a text file
   [text_file: <text_file_config>]

+  # Configuration for SMTP metrics
   [smtp: <smtp_config>]

+  # Configuration for Windows Services
   [service: <service_config>]

+  # Configuration for Windows Processes
   [process: <process_config>]

+  # Configuration for NICs
   [network: <network_config>]

+  # Configuration for Microsoft SQL Server
   [mssql: <mssql_config>]

+  # Configuration for Microsoft Queue
   [msqm: <msmq_config>]

+  # Configuration for disk information
   [logical_disk: <logical_disk_config>]
 ```